PainterQubits/Unitful.jl/docs/implementation.md

 ## To do

+- Conversion between units is always multiplicative, therefore handling degrees Fahrenheit and degrees Celsius is problematic.

 - How to handle cases where there is an exact conversion between two non-SI units?
 Right now if we convert 12 inches to feet there is an epsilon error from some floating-point math.